Gitgitgetitgrl/Gitgitgetitgrl/README.md

 - 👋 Hi, I’m @Gitgitgetitgrl
-- 👀 I’m interested in ...tinkering with my imaginaery world in compoopters
+- 👀 I’m interested in ..."tinkering" with my digital world aka mess everything up and try to fix it back.
+I make 99 moves and a solution ain't 1 😢
-- 🌱 I’m currently learning ...what makes my digital world go...bee bop boop boop beep?
+- 🌱 I’m currently learning ...what makes my digital world go...bee bop boop boop beep *zap!* *boom!* *craaaash!* *smoke*?
 - 💞️ I’m looking to collaborate on ...everything, because...I know nothing
-- 📫 How to reach me ...manifest it and maybe I will receive it, if I don't, pleace clear your cache.
+- 📫 How to reach me ...manifest it and maybe I will receive it, if I don't, pleace clear your cache (or maybe mines. please send instructions)
 - 😄 Pronouns: ...please refer me to "she so foine"
 - ⚡ Fun fact: ...hot never gets cold